 The problem with reactionary training is that it's often too little too late.
 By the time a training need grows too big to be ignored, it's already causing damage to your company in the form of ineffective employees, lost customers, or general inefficiency.

 While some reactionary training is always necessary to tackle unexpected road bumps, an L&D department that only responds to training needs once they become too big to ignore is in a vulnerable position.
-When companies spend the majority of their training budget on these ineffective "fix-it" programs, L&D starts to look more like an expensive band-aid.
+When companies spend the majority of their training budget on these ineffective "fix-it" programs, L&D becomes less cost-effective and starts to look more like an expensive band-aid.

 A reactionary L&D department is continually playing defense as it hurriedly creates training programs to meet demand.
 Short deadlines and urgent projects handicap the department's overall productivity and prevent them from planning larger initiatives or contributing to larger company goals.